The loss-making national carrier, Air India flew back home after sixty-eight years (68) years.

 Department of Investment and Public Asset Management (DIPAM), Secretary, Tuhin Kanta Pandey also commented on the current debt figures of the national carrier.
 According to him, As of March 2021, Air India has a total debt of Rs 46,231 crore, increasing to Rs 65,562 crore by the end of August 2021.

 A ‘WORTHY’ BID FOR THE TATAS

-Ownership of Air India, Indian Airlines, and the Maharajah, where Air India has a fleet of 117 wide-body and narrow-body aircrafts and AIXL has a fleet of 24 narrow body aircrafts.
+Ownership of Air India, Indian Airlines, and the Maharajah, where Air India has a fleet of 117 wide-body and narrow-body aircraft and AIXL has a fleet of 24 narrow-body aircraft.

 Post-acquisition, the Tatas will own a 100% stake in Air India and in its subsidiary Air India Express (a low-cost carrier airline that focusses on short-haul international operations especially in the Middle East market) as well and 50% in the joint venture Air India SATS (airport services on ground and cargo handling).